haskell-debugger/haskell-estgi-debugger/dap-estgi-vscode-extension/README.md

 * Open your project folder that was compiled with `ghc-wpc` or `wpc-plugin`
 * Select the debug view on the side bar
 * click to `create a launch.json file`, then select `Haskell DAP ESTGi`
-* edit the `program` field to be more specific with the application name if the debugee project has multiple executables ; if there is only one executable then the default value should work
+* edit the `program` field to be more specific with the application name if the debugee project has multiple executables
+  if there is only one executable then the default value should work
+  a more specific pattern would be: `"program": "${workspaceFolder}/**EXECUTABLE_NAME*ghc_stgapp"`

 * start `dap` server: `(cd dap-estgi-server ; stack run)`